-It's really frustrating because they'll pretend that they're 18 years or older.
-Then all of a sudden in the middle of the conversation when they've got the guy all excited, they switch.
+It's frustrating because they'll pretend that they're 18 years or older.
+Then suddenly, in the middle of the conversation, when they've got the guy all excited, they switch.

-They will that they're under age and now the person is supposed to say, well if you're under age I can't deal with you.
+They will know that they're underage, and now the person is supposed to say, well, if you're underage, I can't deal with you.
 Instead, they foolishly set up a meeting with the undercover agents.
 That's it.

 Now they've got the evidence against you.
 You're going to get arrested.
 Now you're facing all of the bad things that can come with a sex offense like this, like registering as a sex offender and going into custody.

 So, if you need help, you've come to the right place.
 Pick up the phone.
 Ask to speak to Ron Hedding.
 We'll sit down and go over defenses for sexting and get a game plan together that makes sense for you and your circumstances to protect your rights, your freedom, and your reputation.

 Hedding Law Firm is a top-ranked criminal defense law firm located in Los Angeles County at 16000 Ventura Blvd #1208 Encino, CA 91436.
 Contact our office for a free case evaluation at (213) 542-0979.